 It is estimated 1,200 people with a learning disability die avoidably every year, when timely access to good quality care could have saved them.
 While people with a learning disability die on average over two decades younger than people without a learning disability.

-Over ten years after Mencap highlighted the issue of people with a learning disability dying avoidably, Mencap’s Treat me well campaign hopes to address the issue by calling on the Government and NHS to make sure that no health professional sets foot on a hospital ward without having had training on meeting the needs of patients with a learning disability.
+Over ten years after Mencap highlighted the issue of people with a learning disability dying avoidably in the Death By Indifference PDF report, Mencap’s Treat me well campaign hopes to address the issue by calling on the Government and NHS to make sure that no health professional sets foot on a hospital ward without having had training on meeting the needs of patients with a learning disability.

 Working alongside campaigners like Paula McGowan, mother to Oliver McGowan who died in hospital, the Treat me well campaign has succeeded in securing mandatory learning disability training for all health professionals which will be named in honour of Oliver and will be piloted shortly.